metalcarratt/ministry/ls/Leviticus/msg21.md

 the sin offering deals with our nature of sin, the tresspass offering deals with our acts of sin.

+the lord as the lamb of God took away the sin of the world. this is both the inward and the outward sin.

 if the offerer brought two pigeons or fine flour the tresspass offering was composed of both the sin offering and the burnt offering. this signifies that our outward sins are a result of our inward nature of sin and our living that is not fully for